GetPageSpeed/nginx-extras-docs/docs/angie.md

 ## Compatibility notes

-Angie is based on mainline NGINX branch, but [does not have 100% compatibility with NGINX ABI](https://github.com/webserver-llc/angie/issues/13#issuecomment-1406843151).
+Angie is based on the mainline NGINX branch but [does not have 100% compatibility with NGINX ABI](https://github.com/webserver-llc/angie/issues/13#issuecomment-1406843151).
 In fact, it has runtime checks when loading a module compiled for NGINX to prevent the loading, to avoid unexpected problems.